 Filled up, enroute.

-Then rode to a restaurant that I remembered.
+Then rode to a restaurant that I remembered from last time.
 Had an excellent soup……

 Over lunch, looked up GeniusMaps which told me I am averaging 41kph.
 Yippe!
 Why so happy?
 Last year it was 30kph.

 Small wonder that I also ran over 200km before my fuel dropped below half.
 On the autobahn with ethanol laced fuel, I rarely get 150km.

 NOTE: the fuel tank is a bag.
 It’s shaped to fit in the frame under the seat.
 So the indicator only shows the amount when the tank is half full, or less.
 Motorrad rules are that you start looking for fuel once the tank drops below half.

 Ukraiina is the most fuel-friendly country I have travelled in.
 Fuel stations EVERYWHERE!!!